mongodb/mongo-go-driver/docs/CONTRIBUTING.md

 The driver tests can be run against several database configurations.
 The most simple configuration is a standalone mongod with no auth, no ssl, and no compression.
 To run these basic driver tests, make sure a standalone MongoDB server instance is running at localhost:27017.
 To run the tests, you can run `make` (on Windows, run `nmake`).
 This will run coverage, run go-lint, run go-vet, and build the examples.

 You can install `libmongocrypt` locally by running `bash etc/build-libmongocrypt.sh`, which will create an `install` directory in the repository top level directory.
+On Windows you will also need to add `c:/libmongocrypt/` to your `PATH`.

 ### Testing Different Topologies